 Clicking on the subject of the message will actually load it from the quarantine and displayed so you can act on it right away:

-ExchangeDefender supports user defined whitelist, a list of email addresses to be treated as trusted senders whose emails should bypass some SPAM checks and get delivered to the Inbox.
+ExchangeDefender supports a user-defined allowlist, a list of email addresses to be treated as trusted senders whose emails should bypass some SPAM checks and get delivered to the Inbox.

 ExchangeDefender supports trusted senders as users (by email address) or by domain (entire web sites and organizations).
 Simply click on +Add New and provide the sender address you wish to exclude from some SPAM checks.

-ExchangeDefender whitelist / trusted sender database also contains addresses that we've confirmed to be legitimate, as well as trusted databases from your IT department and domain / organization administrators.
+ExchangeDefender allowlist/ trusted sender database also contains addresses that we've confirmed to be legitimate, as well as trusted databases from your IT department and domain / organization administrators.

-ExchangeDefender supports user defined blacklist, a list of email addresses to be treated as junk mail senders whose emails should always be categorized as SureSPAM.
-We discourage our users from using blacklists unless you absolutely know the email address and the domain of the sender.
-Simply blacklisting email addresses, you find in your SPAM quarantine is not effective, as most email addresses used by spammers are disposable and unlikely to send mail again.
+ExchangeDefender supports a user-defined blocklist, a list of email addresses to be treated as junk mail senders whose emails should always be categorized as SureSPAM.
+We discourage our users from using blocklists unless you absolutely know the email address and the domain of the sender.
+Simply blocklisting email addresses, you find in your SPAM quarantine is not effective, as most email addresses used by spammers are disposable and unlikely to send mail again.

 ExchangeDefender Phishing Firewall (EPF) automatically secures inbound mail by rewriting HTML links so they are forced through our firewall when you click on them in Outlook, Gmail, or any web-enabled email application.

-To add a new web site to the Whitelist or Blacklist click on the + Add New button.
+To add a new web site to the Allowlist or Blocklist click on the + Add New button.

-Phishing Whitelist policies allow you to configure sites which should always bypass the ExchangeDefender Security Center (https://r.xdref.com).
-While this setting will not prevent URL rewriting, when you click on the link the system will recognize you, check your whitelist, and automatically send you to the web site.
+Phishing Allowlist policies allow you to configure sites which should always bypass the ExchangeDefender Security Center (https://r.xdref.com).
+While this setting will not prevent URL rewriting, when you click on the link the system will recognize you, check your allowlist, and automatically send you to the web site.

-Phishing Blacklist policies allow you to configure sites which should always be blocked.
-When you click on a link that sends you to a web site on the blacklist, you will be redirected to the ExchangeDefender Security Center (https://r.xdref.com) and the threat will end there.
+Phishing Blocklist policies allow you to configure sites which should always be blocked.
+When you click on a link that sends you to a web site on the blocklist, you will be redirected to the ExchangeDefender Security Center (https://r.xdref.com) and the threat will end there.

 ExchangeDefender extensively logs all security activity on the admin portal and official applications that leverage our API.
 In the security log you will find authentication success and failures so you can identify when a hack attempt is under way.
 ExchangeDefender Security personnel is also auditing these logs on an ongoing basis and sending alerts to users who experience frequent password failures.